Below is a short summary of my curriculum vitae.

 -

-MPE High-Energy seminar (Jul.
+MPE High-Energy seminar (invited, Jul.
 25, 2022)

 Nuclear star clusters: formation, evolution, and relation to black holes